alchemistry/alchemlyb/joss_paper/paper.md

 # Summary

-*alchemlyb* is a dedicated open-source software package tailored for the analysis of alchemical free energy calculations, an integral part of computational chemistry and biology, most notably in the field of drug discovery.
+*alchemlyb* is an open-source Python software package for the analysis of alchemical free energy calculations, an integral part of computational chemistry and biology, most notably in the field of drug discovery.
-The software spans a wide range of functions, starting with the extraction of raw data from molecular dynamics (MD) engines, moving on to data preprocessing tasks such as decorrelation of time series, using various estimators to derive free energy estimates from simulation samples, and finally providing quality analysis tools for data convergence checking.
+Its functionality covers contains individual function-based building blocks for all aspects of a full typical free energy analysis workflow, starting with the extraction of raw data from the output of molecular dynamics (MD) packages, moving on to data preprocessing tasks such as decorrelation of time series, using various estimators to derive free energy estimates from simulation samples, and finally providing quality analysis tools for data convergence checking and visualization.

-A distinctive attribute of *alchemlyb* is its streamlined, end-to-end analysis workflow.
-This user-friendly workflow facilitates navigation through the entire analysis pipeline, from the initial data input stage to the final result derivation.
-This attribute enhances accessibility, enabling researchers from diverse scientific backgrounds, and not solely computational chemistry specialists, to utilize *alchemlyb* effectively.
+*alchemlyb* also contains high-level end-to-end workflows that combine multiple building blocks into a user-friendly analysis pipeline from the initial data input stage to the final result derivation.
+This workflow functionality enhances accessibility by enabling researchers from diverse scientific backgrounds, and not solely computational chemistry specialists, to utilize *alchemlyb* effectively.

 # Statement of need